3-Chloromethcathinone

 3-Chloromethcathinone (3-CMC), also known as clophedrone, is a synthetic substance belonging to the cathinone class of psychoactive compounds.
 It is very similar in structure to other methcathinone derivatives such as 3-MMC and 4-CMC.
 Unlike cathinone, which occurs naturally in the khat plant Catha edulis, 3-CMC is not found in nature and is solely produced through chemical synthesis.

 First detected in 2014, 3-CMC gained attention for its stimulating effects that are described to be similar to the effects of mephedrone and, to a lesser extent, those of MDMA and cocaine.
 3-CMC has been sold online as a designer drug mainly in European countries such as Germany, Poland, the Netherlands, and Sweden.
 It is a controlled substance in many countries.

 Use

 Recreational

 The perceived effects are said to resemble those of 3-MMC, users report reduced effects and a shorter duration in comparison.
 Effects include stimulation, euphoria, and increased confidence, libido, and sociability.
 It can be administered orally or through nasal insufflation.
+As with other stimulant drugs, rectal and intravenous administration is also possible.

 The acute effects of 3-CMC last 1 to 4 hours, depending on the administration method.
 After effects, like difficulty sleeping, can last 3 to 12 hours longer.